To go hunting on public conservation land you need a DOC hunting permit.

 Rabbit, Arthur's Pass National Park

-From April 2012 you will need a small game hunting permit from DOC for the recreational hunting of small game on public conservation land.
+You need a small game hunting permit from DOC for the recreational hunting of small game on public conservation land.
 The permit is for small game including: Canada geese, feral geese, hares and rabbits (which are unprotected game animals).

 Gamebirds - both licence and permit required